kaushlendra-rai/modularGolangRestAPI/README.md

 7) Code coverage aspect is also shared in the main_test.go file.
 8) Postman collection 'GoLangSampleWebApp.postman_collection.json' is also shared at top level of project fo reasy testing of the code.

+9) Added code for REST API using 'go-chi' along with context usage with value

 Ensure that GOPATH & GOROOT are available as environment variable.
 Optionally, you can also add ${GOPATH}/bin to PATH variable so that you could execute the installed (go install) executables of go application.